John Schuyler Crosby: Early life

 Crosby was born to Clarkson Floyd Crosby (1817–1858) and Angelica Schuyler (1820–1896) in Albany, New York, on September 19, 1839.
 He was a lineal descendant of Pieter Schuyler and the great-grandson of William Floyd, a signer of the United States Declaration of Independence.

 He attended the University of the City of New York (now New York University), but left school before graduation to take a tour of South America, the Pacific Islands, the East Indies, and China.

 Career

 Civil War

 At the beginning to the American Civil War he joined the Union Army and, having previous experience with the New York State Militia, was commissioned a second lieutenant in the First Artillery.
 His initial service was with the Army of the Potomac and he earned promotion to first lieutenant in August 1861.
-In 1862, Crosby was transferred to the Department of the Gulf and following the battles of Fort Bisland, Irish Bend and Vermillion Bayou was brevetted a captain for gallantry.
+In 1862, Crosby was transferred to the Department of the Gulf and following the battles of Fort Bisland, Irish Bend and Vermilion Bayou was brevetted a captain for gallantry.

 From 1863 until 1865, he served as assistant adjutant general under General Banks.
 During the Red River Campaign, Crosby earned a letter of thanks from President Abraham Lincoln for carrying dispatches through enemy territory to Admiral Farragut.
 Following the capture of Mobile, Alabama, Crosby transferred to become assistant inspector general under General Philip Sheridan.